Efficient Quantum Algorithms for Simulating Lindblad Evolution: New LCU method for channels and completely positive maps

 In this figure, we refer to the first register as the \emph{indicator register} (as it indicates whether the computation succeeds at the end of this operation), the second register as the \emph{purifier register} (as it is used to purify the channel when the computation succeeds), and the third register as the \emph{system register} (as it contains the state being evolved).

-In the following lemma, Eq.~\eqref{eq:property-of-W} is shown to apply where $A_0,\dots,A_{m-1}$ are arbitrary linear operators (i.e., Kraus operators of a completely positive map that is not necessarily trace preserving).
-If the map is also trace preserving then $\sum_{j=0}^{m-1}\ket{j}A_j\ket{\psi}$ and $\ket{\Phi^{\perp}}$ are normalized states and the success probability parameter $p$ is the actual success probability realized if the first register is measured; otherwise, these need not be the case.
-In subsequent sections, we will apply this lemma in a context where the trace preserving condition is \emph{approximately} satisfied. \begin{lemma} Let $A_0, \ldots, A_{m-1}$ be the Kraus operators of a completely positive map.
+In the following lemma, Eq.~\eqref{eq:property-of-W} is shown to apply where $A_0,\dots,A_{m-1}$ are arbitrary linear operators (i.e., Kraus operators of a completely positive map that is not necessarily trace-preserving).
+If the map is also trace-preserving then $\sum_{j=0}^{m-1}\ket{j}A_j\ket{\psi}$ and $\ket{\Phi^{\perp}}$ are normalized states and the success probability parameter $p$ is the actual success probability realized if the first register is measured; otherwise, these need not be the case.
+In subsequent sections, we will apply this lemma in a context where the trace-preserving condition is \emph{approximately} satisfied. \begin{lemma} Let $A_0, \ldots, A_{m-1}$ be the Kraus operators of a completely positive map.
 Suppose that each $A_j$ can be written in the form of Eq.~\eqref{lcu-channel}.
 Let $\mbox{multi-}U$, $\mbox{multi-}B$, $W$, and $\ket{\mu}$ be defined as above.
 Then applying the unitary operator $W$ on any state of the form $\ket{0}\ket{\mu}\ket{\psi}$ produces the state

-where $(\ket{0}\bra{0} \otimes I \otimes I) \ket{\Phi^{\bot}} = 0$, and
+where $(\ketbra{0}{0} \otimes I \otimes I) \ket{\Phi^{\bot}} = 0$, and

 \end{lemma}

 \begin{proof} First consider the state $\ket{0}\ket{j}\ket{\psi}$ for any $j\in\{0,\ldots,m-1\}$.
 Applying $W$ on this state is the standard LCU method \cite{kothari2014efficient}:

 where $\ket{\Phi_j^{\bot}}$ is a state satisfying $(\ketbra{0}{0}\otimes I\otimes I)\ket{\Phi_j^{\bot}} = 0$ and $\gamma_j$ is some normalization factor.